Kirk–Holden war

 The militiamen were also deployed to guard polling stations during North Carolina's legislative elections on August 4, but Holden's use of the militia as well as other complaints about Republican corruption and Klan intimidation led the Conservatives and Democrats to take a majority of seats in the North Carolina General Assembly.
 Holden ordered the militia to disband on September 21, and on November 10 he declared that there was no longer a state of insurrection in Alamance and Caswell counties.
 Conservative and Democratic-leaning newspapers heavily criticized his actions and his political opponents coined the name "Kirk–Holden war" to describe the affair.
 The General Assembly subsequently filed articles of impeachment against Holden in December and ultimately removed him from office in March 1871.
-Holden was the first governor in the United States to be removed in such fashion, and his campaign against the Klan and impeachment crippled the image of the Republican Party in North Carolina for many years.
-The General Assembly repealed the Shoffner Act and passed another law designed to grant amnesty to Klansmen.
+Holden was the first governor in the United States to be removed in such fashion, and his campaign against the Klan and the impeachment crippled the image of the Republican Party in North Carolina for many years.
+The General Assembly subsequently repealed the Shoffner Act and passed another law designed to grant amnesty to Klansmen.